khatibomar/vim-conf/README.md

 vim +PlugInstall
 ```
 or Method 2 : you can launch vim then press ESC on your keyboard then type :PlugInstall and press enter <br>
-> TIP : It's normal if you used Method 2 to get errors first time we open vim because plugins are not Installed yet.
+💡 : It's normal if you used Method 2 to get errors first time we open vim because plugins are not Installed yet.

-> TIP : If a Plugin failed during installation press SHIFT+R to retry
+💡 : If a Plugin failed during installation press SHIFT+R to retry

 ***